kbubar/kbubar.github.io/_pages/about.md

   - /about.html
 ---

+Please note that my website is currently under revision.

 A little bit about me
 ------
 Hi!
 I'm Kate.
 I am an applied mathematician with a passion for mathematical biology.
 More specifically, I am interested in developing mathematical models and tools to inform public health policy.
 Some of my previous projects include vaccine prioritization for COVID-19 and evaluating the performance of vaccinate-or-test policies in populations with mixed-vaccination status.